bcoin-org/bcoin-org.github.io/api-docs-slate/source/includes/_node_rpc.md

 RPC Calls are accepted at:
 `POST /`

+*Notes:*

-*Note: bcoin-cli rpc and javascript will return error OR result.*
+*bcoin-cli rpc and javascript will return error OR result.*

+*Javascript result will return the "result" part of the object, not the id or error*

+*If a Javascript error is encountered it will be thrown instead of returned in JSON*

 ### POST Parameters RPC